monsterkodi/kakao/kakao.app/kode/ked/notes.md

 ##### todo

 - searcher
-    - fix input reset to some weird previous value!!!!!
     - fix right action triggering when input has focus!!!
         - should only apply when search results are filtered?